Christine McGuinness shares heartfelt message to her children and solidarity with other mums as kids head back to school

-Christine McGuinness admits her 'stomach is in knots' as she posts on Instagram a heartfelt back to school message to her children
+Christine McGuinness admits her 'stomach is in knots' as she shares heartfelt back to school message to her children

 It’s a tense time for parents as children head back to their classrooms this week and Blackpool’s Christine McGuinness reflected those emotional feelings in a heartfelt Instagram post sharing her hopes for her children and admitting her ‘stomach was in knots’.